danesparza/InfluxClient/README.md

 // Create the InfluxManager, passing the InfluxDB endpoint and target database:
 InfluxManager mgr = new InfluxManager("http://YOURSERVER:8086/", "YOUR_DATABASE");

-// Create a measurement (with at least one value) Measurement m = new Measurement("unittest").AddField("count", 42);
+// Create a measurement (with at least one field value) Measurement m = new Measurement("unittest").AddField("count", 42);

 // Write the measurement (notice that this is awaitable):